timothystone/soap-client/README.md

 4. Process the response of the request.

 **Lesson Notes**

-If not already done, the `server.port` MUST be changed in the `application.properties` file.
-If not performed as noted in Lesson 96 in the WSDL First service configuration, it is necessary to run the SOAP Client.
-Pick an available port, e.g., `server.port=8180`.

 The Main class is called `Main`, following a pattern from larger projects I have worked on, and not a longer form as described in the course.